 If possible put 1-2 freezer-friendly recipes on the menu.
 It can come to your rescue when you are in no mood to cook.
 For other dishes, ingredients prepping and getting some basic stuff ready is enough.
 Repeat some of the dishes in the week.
 This will ensure that your ingredients won’t be wasted.

-I hope you enjoyed reading this article and all your doubts about meal prepping is solved.
+I hope you enjoyed reading this article on meal prep recipes and grocery list and all your doubts about meal prepping is solved.
 If you found this post helpful, do share it with your friends and family and help them plan their Meal Prep Recipes and Grocery List.